Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/vault.md

 Vault has two commands which server admins can use to manage the plugin.
 These are:

-* `/vault-info` - Shows plugins which are installed that provides chat, permissions or economy systems.
+* `/vault-info` - Shows plugins which are installed that provide chat, permissions or economy systems.
 * `/vault-convert` - Converts data between economy systems that are installed.
 Requires you to have at least *two* economy systems loaded.

 ---